 Another sweet surprise on this adventure is Mirepoix (Mira pwah), a small village situated on the road to Foix.
 We caught the Winter Market in the town square.
 Dave found his half timbered houses (see below) and I found Martina Leyendecker in her shop, CREATION DE VETEMENTS EN SOIE ET LIN.
-There was this lovely grey jacket, created by Martina from a boiled wool fabric, imported from Paris.
+There it was, this lovely grey jacket, created by Martina from a boiled wool fabric imported from Paris.
 It was a perfect fit…believe it was waiting for me.
 Martina hemmed the sleeves and we visited.
 One of those nice connections…reaffirms the “six degrees of separation” I experience frequently.
 Not only does Martina speak great English, she has family in Pennsylvania and Michigan, AND if that weren’t enough, we share the same saint’s name.
 I was baptized Martina Josephina as there are no saints named Montie…go figure!

 We left this beautiful place and headed back to Carcassonne in time to stroll along the Midi Canal and have a wonderful meal in one of the many outside cafes that dot the streets of the bastide.
 Then it was back to our apartment for a good night’s rest before another road trip to Provence the next day!